 When a motorist fails to respect the danger that motor vehicles present to people on bicycles, serious accidents and injuries do occur.
 If you or someone you know has been in an accident while on a bicycle due to the recklessness of a driver, take action to be compensated for your injuries and suffering.
-Call a Kansas City car accident lawyer at Norton & Norton, P.C., today at 816-454-5800 to discuss what happened and talk about your options going forward.
+Call a Kansas City car accident lawyer at Norton & Spencer, P.C., today at 816-454-5800 to discuss what happened and talk about your options going forward.

 Who Has the Right of Way?